 Here’s how to describe work experience on a resume so it knocks their scrubs off:

 - List the job title, the name of the hospital or clinic, where it is, and when you started and stopped working there.

 - Tailoring your resume is vital.
 To do it, create a bullet list of accomplishments underneath your job title.
 Use numbers to show magnitude.

 - Start each sentence with powerful verbs for resumes like provided, helped, and delivered.

 - When you finish with your newest job, add your next newest, and so on.

-Read more: How Far Back Should a Resume Go in 2020
+Read more: How Far Back Should a Resume Go?

 4. Write a Healthy LVN Resume Education Section

 You have to know how to put education on a resume to get the job.
 Yes, you need an LVN license, but don’t just show you got one.
 Make your degree stand out a little with a key achievement.
 The idea is to show you didn’t just go through the motions to get certified.